Dumitru Prunariu: Early life and career

-Born on 27 September 1952 in Brașov, Romania, Dumitru-Dorin Prunariu graduated in 1971 from the Physics and Mathematics high school in Brașov and in 1976 from the Politehnica University of Bucharest, obtaining a degree in Aerospace Engineering.
+Born on 27 September 1952 in Brașov (at the time, Orașul Stalin), Romania, Prunariu graduated in 1971 from the Physics and Mathematics high school in Brașov and in 1976 from the Politehnica University of Bucharest, obtaining a degree in Aerospace Engineering.

-Prunariu worked as a Diploma Engineer at Industria Aeronautică Română, an aircraft industry facility, prior to enrolling in the Romanian Air Force Officers Training School in 1977.
+After graduation, Prunariu started working as a licensed engineer for Industria Aeronautică Română at an aircraft assembly facility.
+He enrolled in the Romanian Air Force Officers Training School the following year, 1977.

 Intercosmos program

 He was selected for spaceflight training in 1978 as a part of the Intercosmos Program.
-Having obtained the highest marks during three years of preparation, he was then selected for a joint space flight with the Russian cosmonaut Leonid Popov.
-In May 1981 they completed an eight-day space mission on board Soyuz 40 and the Salyut 6 space laboratory where they completed scientific experiments in the fields of astrophysics, space radiation, space technology, space medicine and biology.
+Having obtained the highest marks during three years of preparation, he was then selected for a joint space flight with the Ukrainian cosmonaut Leonid Popov.
+In May 1981 they completed an eight-day space mission on board Soyuz 40 and the Salyut 6 space laboratory where they completed scientific experiments in the fields of astrophysics, space radiation, space technology, space medicine, and biology.

 Prunariu is the 103rd human being to fly into space.